 Cal State LA requires applicants to declare a major on the application for admission consideration.
 Applicants must thoroughly educate themselves on their intended major's requirements for admission and degree completion prior to submitting an application for admission.
 Changes of major cannot be requested once the application has been submitted.
 In addition, once a student has enrolled at Cal State LA changes of major are limited based on both the admission requirements of the major and Cal State LA's Timely Graduation policy.
 Local transfer applicants applying to a major with major-specific admissions requirements may list an alternate major without major-specific degree requirements on the application if they are serious about pursing this alternate program should they not be offered admission to their first major.

 Apply online by the deadline

-Applicants must apply during the CSU initial filing period (October 1 – November 30 for Fall admission; August 1-31 for Spring admission).
+Applicants must apply during the CSU initial filing period (October 1 – November 30 Extended to December 15 for Fall 2019 admission).
 To apply to Cal State LA, visit Cal State Apply.
 You will be required to enter all of your college coursework as part of the application process.
 In addition, applicants to majors with Major-Specific Requirements for Admission requirements will have to report their progress in meeting these requirements.
 Applicants must ensure all information is reported accurately.
 Failure to do so may affect their admission decision.
 Once the application is submitted, we will send you a notification by email to acknowledge the receipt of your application.

 Update the transfer coursework reported in your application